-As of December 31, 2008, the conversion trigger price of \$77.88 was not met and, as a result, conversion of the Series I preferred units will not be permitted through March 31, 2009.
-A total of 6,437,072 Series I preferred units were converted into 5,151,776 units during 2008 as the conversion trigger price was met at the quarterly determination dates during 2008.
+As of December 31, 2008, the conversion trigger price of \$77.88 was not met and as a result conversion of each share of this series of preferred stock into shares of common stock is not permitted through March 31, 2009.
+A total of 6,437,072 shares of preferred stock were converted into 5,151,776 shares of common stock during 2008 as the conversion trigger price was met at the quarterly determination dates during 2008.

-Series J $8^3/8\%$ Cumulative Redeemable Preferred Units.
-We issued this series of preferred units in 2004 to replace a series of Chelsea preferred units.
-Distributions accrue quarterly at an annual rate of $8^3/8\%$ per unit.
-We can redeem this series, in whole or in part, on and after October 15, 2027 at a redemption price of \$50.00 per unit, plus accumulated and unpaid distributions.
-These preferred units were issued at a premium of \$7,553 as of the date of our acquisition of Chelsea.
+Series J 83/8% Cumulative Redeemable Preferred Stock.
+We issued this series of preferred stock in 2004 to replace a series of Chelsea preferred stock.
+Dividends accrue quarterly at an annual rate of 83/8% per share.
+We can redeem this series, in whole or in part, on and after October 15, 2027 at a redemption price of \$50.00 per share, plus accumulated and unpaid dividends.
+This preferred stock was issued at a premium of \$7,553 as of the date of our acquisition of Chelsea